DreadSpaghetti/DnDCheatsheetTemplates/Classes/Bard/Bard Base Class.md

 creature must be able to hear you to gain this benefit.
 The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).

 ### Magical Secrets
 By 10th level, you have plundered magical knowledge from a wide spectrum of disciplines.
-Choose two spells from any class, including this one.
+Choose two spells from any classes, including this one.
 A spell you choose must be of a level you can cast, as shown on the Bard table, or a cantrip.

 The chosen spells count as bard spells for you and are included in the number in the Spells Known column of the Bard table.

-You learn two additional spells from any class at 14th level and again at 18th level.
+You learn two additional spells from any classes at 14th level and again at 18th level.

 Level 14 Subclass Feature